Atos-FiwareOps/fiware-maintenance-calendar-api/README.md

 ## Overall description
-The maintenance calendar component allows infrastructure operators to create maintenance events, so users and other Fiware components can be aware.
+The maintenance calendar component allows infrastructure operators to create maintenance events, so users and other FIWARE components can be aware.

-The component is based on the CalDAV internet standard (based in WebDAV), which allows multiple clients to access and share share events information, as well as enables advanced online calendar functions, such as define user and group permissions or handle recurring events.
+The component is based on the CalDAV internet standard (based in WebDAV), which allows multiple clients to access and share events information, as well as enables advanced online calendar functions, such as define user and group permissions or handle recurring events.
 So, any calendar server that implements the CalDAV standard could be integrated with the component, with minor changes on the CalDAV adaptor.

 The component is integrated with the [Radicale calendar]( http://radicale.org/), which is a lightweight open-source (GPLv3) calendar server system.
 It implements basic operations such as store, update and serve calendar events using CalDAV.
 It does not provide any client nor any notification system.
 It is available in the main Linux distributions’ repositories.
 We have selected it due to its simplicity and the easy maintenance.
 Nevertheless, the component could be use another calendar servers system such as [DAViCal](http://www.davical.org/index.php), [Bedework](https://www.apereo.org/projects/bedework), [Google Calendar](https://calendar.google.com)...